lecode-official/mvvm-framework/Documentation/QuickStart.md

 Now we're ready to implement our first view model.
 View models have several lifecycle callback methods as well:

 - **`OnActivateAsync`** - Is called when the view model is created (before the user is navigated to the view and before the `OnNavigateToAsync` event is called).
-After the view model was created, it is cached and reused until it is destroyed, therefore `OnActivateAsync` is only called once in the life cycle of a view model.
+After the view model was created, it is cached and reused until it is destroyed, therefore `OnActivateAsync` is only called once in the lifecycle of a view model.
 - **`OnNavigateToAsync`** - Is called before the view model is navigated to.
 Other than `OnActivateAsync`, `OnNavigateToAsync` is called everytime the user navigates to this view model.
 - **`OnNavigateFromAsync`** - Is called before the view model is navigated away from.
-Other than `OnDeactivateAsync`, `OnNavigateFromAsync` is called everytime the user navigates away from this view model.
+Other than `OnDeactivateAsync`, `OnNavigateFromAsync` is called everytime the user navigates away from the view model.
 - **`OnDeactivateAsync`** - Is called when the view model gets deactivated.
 The view model only gets deactivated when the navigation stack of the window, that contains the view of this view model, is cleared, or when the window, containing the view of this view model, is closed.
 Therefore `OnDeactivateAsync` is only called once in the lifecycle of a view model.

 All view models have to implement the `IViewModel` interface.
 As mentioned before, the MVVM Framework builds upon [ReactiveUI](https://github.com/reactiveui/ReactiveUI),